coldclimate/omnomfrickinnom/content/blog/2020-03-26-instantpot-biryani.markdown

 * Add 3x the volume of rice of hot water an the stock cube
 * Pressure cook for 10 minutes and leave to cool
 * Pull the meat off the bone or chop into bite sized pieces
-* Once you're ready for dinner, add the spinach, bay and rice
+* Once you're ready for dinner, add the spinach, bay, rice and other teaspoon of spice paste"
 * Cook on "rice" setting
-* Stir though any fresh herbs you have hanging about
+* Stir though any fresh herbs you have hanging about, add a blob of mango pickle, maybe some exra chilli.

 ## Result